mistermichaelll/mistermichaelll/README.md

-Hi, I'm Michael! 👋 I'm a Data Analyst who is also a part-time Julia stan.
+Hi, I'm Michael! 👋 I'm a Revenue Analyst at Asana who enjoys programming and building tools that others can use.

 ## 💬 Ask Me About
 - anything R related